Conversion Format

 -

-— Collate pages from input PDFs into a single one, take one page at a time from each input PDF.
-This is useful when combining two scanned documents containing odd and even pages. -
+shuffle— Interleave pages from input PDFs into a single document, taking one page at a time from each PDF in rotation. -

 -